Last updated on December 26, 2022 by Wandering our World

 - Malta is one of the safest holiday destinations in Europe.

 With almost all Maltese speaking English, this island is a hassle-free destination to navigate.
-It also has a rich culture, some stunning architecture due to centuries of being conquered, and beaches that are perfect for sunbathing and swimming.
+It also has a rich culture, some stunning architecture due to centuries of being conquered by different empires, and beaches that are perfect for sunbathing and swimming.

 Despite its small size, Malta also has some fantastic walks, so if you’re hoping to be active on your camping holiday then you won’t be disappointed.
 A good walking in Malta book – like this one – can help you plan what walks you want to do.

-There are some very nice campsites to choose from that are located close to some of Malta’s famous historic sites, ancient landmarks and beaches – we give some of our favourites below.
+There are some very nice campsites to choose from though, several that are located close to some of Malta’s famous historic sites, ancient landmarks and beaches.
+We share some of our favourites below.

 There’s a beach just five minutes walk away, and there’s a bus stop beside the campsite too.
 The Il-Majjistral Nature & History Park is in the same area as well, and is a national park home to endemic wildlife species and some fantastic coastal walks.

 If you’re looking for a campsite in nature, with access to some great walking trails, but also beaches for sunbathing and swimming, this site may be perfect.